Moody Centre Station-Integrated Development, Port Moody

 Below-Market Housing

-This proposal envisions approximately 43 secured below market rental homes in a variety of one, two, and three-bedroom units.
+This proposal envisions approximately 44 secured below-market rental homes in a variety of one, two, and three-bedroom units.
 These homes will be rented through BC Housing’s Housing Income Limits program and works toward achieving Port Moody’s below-market housing goals.

 Creek Daylighting